CherkaouiHamza/resting_state_sandbox/README.rst

 Configuration
 -------------

-Please edit the *config.py* file to specify the path to the data directory  and the filename of the data:
+Please edit the *config.ini* file to specify the desired subject to analyze and the data directory.

+WARNING: If you do not properly set the data directory you will not be able to run the analysis.

 Please update your .bashrc by adding